crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 XML
 ```

-A "heredoc" is written with `<<-IDENT`, where `IDENT` is an identifier, a sequence of letters and numbers that must start with a letter.
-The "heredoc" finishes in the line that starts with `IDENT`, ignoring leading whitespace, and is either followed by a newline or by a non-alphanumeric character.
+A "heredoc" starts with `<<-IDENT`, where `IDENT` is an identifier: a sequence of letters and numbers that must start with a letter.
+The "heredoc" finishes with a line that starts with `IDENT`, ignoring leading whitespace, and is either followed by a newline or by a non-alphanumeric character.

 The last point makes it possible to invoke methods on heredocs, or use them inside parentheses: